mcc/secret-sharing-app/README.md

 │   ├── api/
 │   │   ├── create.js      # API to create a secret
 │   │   ├── retrieve.js    # API to retrieve a secret
-│   │   └── remove.js      # API to remove a secret
+│   │   ├── remove.js      # API to remove a secret
+│   │   └── check.js       # API to check secret existence
 ├── public/
 │   ├── index.html         # UI for creating secrets
 │   ├── retrieve.html      # UI for retrieving secrets